mfem/web/src/electromagnetics.md

 **Neumann BC:** Neumann boundary conditions set the normal component of the electric displacement on portions of the boundary.
 This normal component is equivalent to the surface charge density on the surface.
-This is rarely used because surface charge densities are rarely known unless they are know to be zero.
+This is rarely used because surface charge densities are rarely known unless they are known to be zero.
 However, if the surface charge density is zero then the Neumann BCs are not needed because this is the natural boundary condition.
 Only piecewise constant Neumann boundary conditions are supported.
 They can be set